Visiting New York City for a 3-day weekend? Here are some tips for where to stay, eat, and play if you have 3 Days in NYC

 You can learn more about my breast cancer journey in my Instagram stories, from the first mammogram to post-radiation.

-- Classic New York Tourist Stops
+Classic New York City stops

 If it's your first time in NYC, you'll probably want to add some top tourist stops to your itinerary.